Posted by Robert Half on 20 May 2016

 According to Morin, wasting energy on what you cannot control, giving up after failure, and resenting other people’s success are among the behaviours that mentally strong people avoid.

 Mentally strong people also have many distinguishable character traits.
 Below are 30 examples, collected from or inspired by various articles we found on this topic, from sources like Scientific American, Success Magazine and The Huffington Post:

 When faced with a problem, you won’t give up until you find the answer.

 Your manager taps you to give the presentation to the firm’s biggest client.
 Your response: “No sweat!”

 You’re in line for a promotion, but you’re not the only candidate under consideration.
-You’re not worried, though — you believe the odds are in your favor.
+You’re not worried, though — you believe the odds are in your favour.

-A coworker’s behavior frustrates you.
+A coworker’s behaviour frustrates you.
 Don't snap the moment it happens.
 Instead, you think of a measured way to express your annoyance and hopefully your relationship will with your colleague will stay cordial.

 You recommend a strategy that is rejected by your project team.
 You ask your colleagues to help you brainstorm an alternative, and ultimately embrace an idea that hadn’t even occurred to you.

 Your firm is implementing a new business system.
 You commit to learn everything you can, as quickly as you can, about the new technology.